 Certainty in Healthcare Fraud Detection: Peering into the Black Box

-Healthcare in the United States suffers from an increasingly arcane ecosystem of insurance reimbursement requirements and nebulous medical fees, rendering what should be a simple transaction into an angst-inducing mess for all parties involved, be they patients, clinicians, or insurance providers.
+Healthcare in the United States suffers from an increasingly arcane ecosystem of insurance reimbursement requirements and nebulous medical fees, rendering what should be a simple transaction into an angst-inducing mess for all parties involved, be they patients, clinicians, or insurance providers based on the data collected.
 One major source of this angst is the opportunity and imminent threat of Healthcare Fraud.

 In an ideal world, insurance companies would regularly discover and eliminate all actual sources of fraud, as fraudulent claims drive up expenses for insurance companies that are often passed on to patients in the form of higher deductibles and co-pays.
 However, the reality is that fraud investigations and litigation are both expensive pursuits, whose expenses may inflate premiums in order for insurance companies to make their bottom line.
 As such, the act of healthcare fraud often harms the patients that the medical insurance industry should be protecting (see IJAM, Dippolito et al., 2016).

 In order to mitigate this crisis, we developed a comprehensive model to not only detect healthcare fraud with a high degree of accuracy, but also a clear degree of certainty.
 By minimizing False Positives through consensus and False Negatives through rebalancing, we can create assurances that the costs of our fraud investigations will bear fruit.
 This in turn maximizes the recovery of fraudulent payments and avoids the financial and professional strain of a false accusation.
 Finally, we will be able to provide advice for our clients regarding what alterations to their data collection practices may better serve future modeling attempts.

 Our data come to us in several pieces, which we will have to collate and combine.
 These consist of:

 - Beneficiary Information: 138,556 Beneficiaries